dreamquark-ai/ci-security-report/README.md

 From a base image used as reference, it underlies the new security vulnerabilities and the one that have been removed after changes in your source code.

+Any question?
+Any will to contribute?
+Join us on [slack](https://join.slack.com/t/ci-security-report/shared_invite/zt-srjmw0ya-wErGpzx~Ogj2A3SoEU9WIg) !

 ## Example of use